jayber/james_vs_borrow_checker/E0726_implicit_elided_lifetime_not_allowed_here/README.md

 Using `impl View for MyView<'static>` gets this part to compile but that doesn't work as now my ref must live for static (see the version of `main.rs` that has the commit comment `tried using
 <'static>`

+Can I not implement a train in a class that holds a reference?